adventistchurch/alps/patternlab/README.md

 }
 ```

 Note the intentional repitition of the nested structure, made this way for maximum flexibility.
 Relative paths are default but absolute paths should work too.
-You may also use these paths within Grunt or Gulp files by referring to the paths() object.
+You may also use these paths within Gulp files by referring to the paths() object.

 ##### Nav Bar Controls
 If you don't have a need for some of the nav-bar tools in the Pattern Lab frontend, you can turn them off in `patternlab-config.json`.